 I am an Assistant Professor in the Department of Criminology at the University of West Georgia.
 I received both my M.A.
 (2015) and B.A.
 (2013) in Criminology from the University of North Carolina Wilmington.
 I completed my Ph.D.
 (2019) at North Carolina State University in Sociology with a specialization in Crime, Deviance, and Social Control.
 My several lines of research examine the intersections of globalization, inequality, and crime.

-My dissertation integrates theory from criminology, migration, and feminism to assess the ways global economic policies shape macro-level factors which contribute to human trafficking in various regions around the world.
+My current book project integrates theory from criminology, migration, and feminism to assess the ways global economic policies shape macro-level factors which contribute to human trafficking in various regions around the world.
 I utilize a combination of comparative historical methodology and fuzzy-set qualitative comparative analysis.
 My other areas of research include environmental deviance and corporate crime.